Cigar cutter: Straight cut

 The straight cut is the most common, usually used on cigars with a smaller ring gauge.
-This cut uses a quick straight cut causing both ends of the cigar to be exposed.
+A straight cut leaves both ends of the cigar exposed.
 The double blade guillotine is preferred by many aficionados over the single blade, because it usually makes a cleaner cut.
 Cigar scissors are also used to make straight cuts, and may be the best choice for cutting the cigar with exactness.
 However, the guillotines are usually the most practical, the least expensive, and can be easily and safely carried in shirt or trouser pockets.
-Most prefer this cut because the entire cap end is exposed allowing for maximum smoke to exit with only minimum buildup occurring around the edge.
+Most prefer this cut because the entire cap end is exposed, which allows for maximum smoke to exit with only minimum buildup occurring around the edge.

 Punch cut

-There are three basic types of cigar punches, a bullet punch, Havana punch, and multi-punch.
-The bullet punch is a bullet shaped device that fits on a keychain.
-The punch can be twisted to expose a circular blade, used to cut a hole in the cigar cap.
 This cut is preferred by some, as it exposes less of the filler and binder and reduces the chance of tobacco ending up in the mouth.
 Critics of this cut maintain that the smaller hole does not allow as much smoke to come out and the hole is often clogged with a saliva and tobacco buildup.
+Some don't consider these to be cigar cutters at all, as they not cut (action) but rather core or punch.

+There are three basic types of cigar punches: a bullet punch, Havana punch, and multi-punch.

+The bullet punch is a bullet-shaped device that fits on a keychain.
+The punch can be twisted to expose a circular blade, used to cut a hole in the cigar cap.
 One problem associated with these otherwise handy, durable and inexpensive devices is that the unscrewable top is easy to lose, leaving the blade exposed in the user's pocket.

-"Havana punches" offer some of the same convenience but with more safety.
+"Havana punches" offer some of the same convenience as the buller punch, but with more safety.
 Rather than an easy-to-lose top, the blade is recessed and springs out at the push of a button.
 Multi-punches offer different-sized punch holes for different sizes of cigars.
-Not Considered a Cigar Cutter, as it does not cut (action) but rather cores or punches.

 V-cut

-The last of the most common type of cuts is the V-cut.
-V-cutters look like guillotine cutters, but cut a wedge into the cigar cap rather than completely removing it, creating a clean-looking gash.
-The V-cutter was originally designed for pyramid shaped vitolas.
-This type of cut allows the smoker to get a deep cut into the V shaped cigar.
-Good V-cutters penetrate deeper into the filler than straight cutters, and some smokers prefer them for thicker gauge cigars too.
+V-cutters look like guillotine cutters, but they cut a wedge into the cigar cap rather than completely removing it, creating a clean-looking gash.
+The V-cutter was originally designed for pyramid-shaped vitolas.
+This type of cutter allows the smoker to get a deep cut into the V-shaped cigar.
+Good V-cutters penetrate deeper into the filler than straight cutters, and some smokers prefer them for thicker-gauge cigars too.
 However, cheap V-cutters can result in sloppy cuts too deep into the cigar, which result in an uneven burn.

 History

-Frederick William Fairholt, in 1859, describes an early cigar cutter as follows:
+Frederick William Fairholt, in his 1859 book Tobacco: Its History and Association, describes an early cigar cutter as follows:

 Fairholt also describes a variation on the cigar cutter watch fob: